-I. To manage daily operation of the experiment:

-- to ensure that the run plan is clear to the shift workers. - to define the data quality appropriate for the goals of each shift. - to track the progress of the experiment. - to coordinate and schedule activities (e.g., Hall accesses) in order to optimize productivity. - to ensure that an experiment checklist is completed every 24 hrs during standby shifts. - together with the Physics Division Liaison, to ensure that the counting house is manned appropriately: i.e., sufficient personnel are present to safely carry out the experimental program or monitor the apparatus as needed.
+- I. To manage daily operation of the experiment: - to ensure that the run plan is clear to the shift workers. - to define the data quality appropriate for the goals of each shift. - to track the progress of the experiment. - to coordinate and schedule activities (e.g., Hall accesses) in order to optimize productivity. - to ensure that an experiment checklist is completed every 24 hrs during standby shifts. - together with the Physics Division Liaison, to ensure that the Counting House is manned appropriately: i.e., sufficient personnel are present to safely carry out the experimental program or monitor the apparatus as needed. - II.

-II.
 To coordinate interactions between JLab and the experiment.
-This entails:

-- to ensure that the Hall B Group Leader and Experiment Spokespeople are aware of all necessary issues. - informing the Program Deputy of the experiment's status and plans at a 7:45 AM program deputy/halls meeting in the MCC during the working week, and at an agreed upon time on weekends or holidays. - representing the collaboration at the 8:00 AM daily summary meeting in the MCC during the work week. - attending the 1:30 PM Wednesday scheduling meeting in the MCC conference room to represent the collaboration and to present a report on the preceding week. - remaining in the local area and being available by cell-phone/pager at all times.
-(If temporarily unavailable the Run Coordinator must designate another qualified collaborator as a replacement.)
+This entails: - to ensure that the Hall B Group Leader and Experiment Spokespeople are aware of all necessary issues. - informing the Program Deputy of the experiment's status and plans at a 7:45 AM program deputy/halls meeting at the Machine Control Center (MCC) during the working week, and at an agreed upon time on weekends or holidays. - representing the collaboration at the 8:00 AM daily summary meeting at the MCC conference room during the work week. - attending the 1:30 PM Wednesday scheduling meeting at the MCC conference room to represent the collaboration and to present a report on the preceding week.

-- interact with the Accelerator Program Deputy to plan and conduct unscheduled activities. - in conjunction with the Hall Work Coordinator, scheduling work by groups outside the collaboration.
+- remaining in the local area and being available by cell-phone at all times.
+(If temporarily unavailable the Run Coordinator must designate another qualified collaborator as a replacement.) - interact with the Accelerator Program Deputy to plan and conduct unscheduled activities. - in conjunction with the Hall Work Coordinator, scheduling work by groups outside the collaboration.
 This work will normally coincide with the scheduled machine maintenance days.
 This coordination requires a weekly meeting of these two individuals.
-The product of this meeting will include any necessary updates to the "Access Authorization List". - to be responsible for safe transition of the Hall to Restricted Access in coordination with the Hall work coordinator. - to provide an oral report at the weekly Hall B meeting3 updating the experimental progress to the collaboration.

-III.
-To submit a written report to the Hall Leader which includes run time statistics and a description of any significant problems with the Hall instrumentation.
+The product of this meeting will include any necessary updates to the "Access Authorization List". - to be responsible for safe transition of the Hall to Restricted Access in coordination with the Hall Work Coordinator. - to provide an oral report at the weekly Hall B meeting2 updating the experimental progress to the collaboration. - III.
+To submit a written report to Patrick Achenbach that includes run time statistics and a description of any significant problems with the Hall instrumentation.